-At Cornell Tech we have students and faculty in four Cornell University PhD programs:
+At Cornell Tech we have students and faculty in six Cornell University PhD programs:

 Electrical and Computer Engineering

 PhD students at Cornell Tech are part of the Cornell PhD program, and are admitted through Cornell’s PhD admissions process.
 A PhD student is affiliated with Cornell Tech when their thesis advisor is a Cornell Tech faculty member.Learn More

 PhD students at Cornell Tech in New York City pursue the same degree programs as their peers in Ithaca.
 They belong to the same PhD programs, are members of the same graduate fields, follow the same application process, and have the same course and research requirements.
 They graduate with PhD degrees from Cornell University.
 The location of a student is determined by the location of their advisor; a Cornell PhD student whose advisor is located at Cornell Tech is located in New York City and, in addition to their degree affiliation, is considered a PhD student at Cornell Tech.

 The PhD students in NYC are those who do their research with Cornell Tech faculty advisors.
 Cornell Tech faculty belong to the same departments and fields as their Ithaca counterparts, and their research similarly spans a rich range of topics from theory to applications.
 Students can spend time on both campuses, joining Ithaca-based classes, faculty, and graduate colleagues through a combination of remote and in-person means.